Pivot Point by Kasie WestBook #1, Pivot Point

 Addison Coleman’s life is one big “What if?”
 As a Searcher, whenever Addie is faced with a choice, she can look into the future and see both outcomes.
 It’s the ultimate insurance plan against disaster.
 Or so she thought.
 When Addie’s parents ambush her with the news of their divorce, she has to pick who she wants to live with—her father, who is leaving the paranormal compound to live among the “Norms,” or her mother, who is staying in the life Addie has always known.
 Addie loves her life just as it is, so her answer should be easy.
 One Search six weeks into the future proves it’s not.

 What if you had the power to see the outcome of possible choices play out before you?
 Would you choose the more bearable option, even when it leads to losing a love so great and amazing?
-Finding out about her parents’ divorce, Addie Coleman glimpses alternate futures to determine which path to take- only to find out that heartbreak is inevitable in both.
+In Pivot Point, Addie Coleman finds out about her parents’ divorce and glimpses alternate futures to determine which path to take- only to find out that heartbreak is inevitable in both.

 One little choice can make all the difference.